ADA Intensive Evidence-Based Dentistry Workshop

 Course details (both streams)

-- Attendees will receive 21 continuing education (CE) credits from the ADA.*
+- Attendees received 21 continuing education (CE) credits from the ADA.*

-- International applicants please note: The course will be offered only in the English language; no simultaneous interpretation will be provided.
+- Of note for international applicants: The course was offered only in the English language; no simultaneous interpretation was provided.

-- Participants will be responsible for their travel and housing in Phoenix.
+- Participants were responsible for their travel and housing in Phoenix.